MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/webstack-lamp-deployment-single-region.md

 #### Create the server, database and other routinely tasks

 > [!NOTE]
-> In addition to creating the server, the az mysql up command creates a sample database, a root user in the database, opens the firewall for Azure services, and creates default firewall rules for the client computer
+> In addition to creating the server, the Azure CLI `az mysql up` command creates a sample database, a root user in the database, opens the firewall for Azure services, and creates default firewall rules for the client computer.
+Also, Azure Database for MySQL doesn't have PowerShell commands yet.

 [Learn more about this command](https://docs.microsoft.com/cli/azure/ext/db-up/mysql?view=azure-cli-latest#ext-db-up-az-mysql-up).